India Tax Reform Faces Roadblocks

 “It will just create huge bureaucracy for small players,” Bhandari said.

-“The last thing you want to do is to centralize anything and GST centralizes indirect taxes.”
+“The last thing you want to do is to centralize anything, and GST centralizes indirect taxes.”